 #3 I know what goes into my garden, so I know what goes into me.
 This may seem paranoid but in a world of pesticides, herbicides, antibiotics for animals, and various other unknowns, I like to know what feeds the animals and plants which feed me.
 Cancer has struck too close to home to assume that every chemical remedy is a good one.

-#4 There is some correlation to God as Creator and myself as gardener.
-When I plant a seed, I know it is His seed, I know He forms and shapes the life that comes from the seed, and I know that all the growing universe is His – but in my small world I can cultivate a small part of it, making it orderly, beautiful and fruitful.
+#4 There is some correlation to God as Creator and myself as a gardener.
+When I plant a seed, I know it is His seed, I know He forms and shapes the life that comes from the seed, and I know that all the growing universe is His – but in my small world, I can cultivate a small part of it, making it orderly, beautiful and fruitful.
 When faced with international disasters, national worries, and personal struggles, it is no small comfort to enjoy God’s life in a garden – gardening grace – I call it.
 And so it is.